CPR43/jTree/README.md

 # jTree
-jTree is a small jQuery plugin that helps you build a nice clean, sortable and selectable file tree structure from a JSON object. jTree has depedency on
+jTree is a small jQuery plugin that helps you build a nice clean and selectable file tree structure from a JSON object. jTree has depedency on
 1. jQuery FrameWork
 2. font-awesome.min.css of bootstrap plugin